ThomasTJdev/nim_websitecreator/README.md

 ## Moderator

 The "Moderator" can login and see private pages and blog pages.
-This user **can** add and edit anything.
 The user **can** add and delete users, but cannot delete or add "Admin" users.
+The user **cannot** edit JS, CSS and core HTML - only within the pages and blogposts.

 ## Admin